theislab/cellrank/docs/source/about/index.rst

 Modularity
 -----------
-A typical CellRank workflow consists of two steps: (i) estimating cell-cell transition probabilities to set up a Markov transition matrix $T$, and (ii) analyzing it using various tools to derive biological insights.
+A typical CellRank workflow consists of two steps: **(i)** estimating cell-cell transition probabilities to set up a Markov transition matrix :math:`T`, and **(ii)** analyzing it using various tools to derive biological insights.
 Decoupling these two steps yields a powerful and flexible modeling framework as many analysis steps are independent of the construction of the transition matrix.
 For example, whether we use RNA velocity or a pseudotime to derive directed transition probabilities does not change how initial and terminal states are inferred or fate probabilities estimated.
-The general structure of the framework, corresponding to steps (i) and (ii), is given by:
+The general structure of the framework, corresponding to steps **(i)** and **(ii)**, is given by:

-* :ref:`Kernels <kernels>` that take multi-view single cell input data  and estimate a matrix of cell-cell transition probabilities $T$.
-Row $i$ in matrix $T$ contains the transition probabilities from cell $i$ towards putative descendants.
+* :ref:`Kernels <kernels>` that take multi-view single cell input data  and estimate a matrix of cell-cell transition probabilities :math:`T`.
+Row :math:`i` in matrix :math:`T` contains the transition probabilities from cell :math:`i` towards putative descendants.
 Therefore, all entries in the matrix are between 0 and 1, and rows sum to one.
-* :ref:`Estimators <estimators>` that take a cell-cell transition matrix $T$ computed using any kernel and apply concepts from the theory of Markov chains to identify initial, terminal, and intermediate `macrostates`_ and compute `fate probabilities`_.
+* :ref:`Estimators <estimators>` that take a cell-cell transition matrix :math:`T` computed using any kernel and apply concepts from the theory of Markov chains to identify initial, terminal, and intermediate `macrostates`_ and compute `fate probabilities`_.